Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 			    echo ---------------------------------
 			    make test
 			done

+	Free gift: (you get what you pay for)
+			The script testMSVC.sh to runs this loop for you.
+			The script verifyMSVC.sh validates the output of testMSVC.sh I've added those for my convenience and I hope you'll find them useful.

-	I recommend running listdlls exiv2.exe occasionally during testing to be confident that the test suite is running the MSVC built versions of exiv2 and libraries.
+	And to pass the time (the test suite takes about an hour to run) I recommend running listdlls exiv2.exe occasionally during testing to be confident that the test suite is running the MSVC built versions of exiv2 and libraries.

+			From cygwin:
+			while sleep 1 do; listdlls exiv2.exe ; done
+			or
+			while sleep 10 do ; listdlls exiv2.exe | grep exiv2.exe ; done

 	Note: Cygwin currently ships diff-utils 2.9.2 which treats binary files differently from 2.8.7 (on Mac) and 3.2 (on Ubuntu 12.04).
-For this reason, the executable (and support dlls for GNU diff.exe 2.8.7 is provided in msvc/diff.exe.
+For this reason, the executable (and support dlls) for GNU diff.exe 2.8.7 is provided in msvc/diff.exe.
 	The test suite has been "doctored" on cygwin to modify the path appropriately to use this preferred version of diff.exe.